 Live Action TV

-Done in "Quarantine," of The New Twilight Zone.
+- Done in "Quarantine," of The Twilight Zone (1985).
 A space-weapons expert is brought out of cold sleep to destroy a meteor that's about to fall on Earth.
 In this future, everyone has psychic powers and live in a wholly agrarian society that hippies can only dream of; even the biocomputer chimpanzees are equals.
 Every tiff the guy has with the future society is brushed aside with some half-baked response to the effect of, "Ha, we're just that damn awesome."
 However, it's revealed that they didn't bring him out of cold sleep to destroy a meteor, but to destroy a ship of survivors from the nuclear holocaust.
 Because we can't let those damn dirty military people land and ruin our perfect planet, especially since they're American damn dirty military people.
 In the shot of the ship being destroyed, the "United States of America" label on the side of the ship was extremely large.
 The writer sure wanted to let you know who the "bad guy" was in the nuclear war.

-The society in Star Trek: The Next Generation episode "The Masterpiece Society" was deliberately designed to be a Straw Utopia.
+- The society in Star Trek: The Next Generation episode "The Masterpiece Society" was deliberately designed to be a Straw Utopia.
 Every inhabitant was genetically engineered to fit perfectly into his place in the Perfect Society.
 But any outside influence — like a visiting starship or a natural disaster — destabilized that society to the point of destruction.
 A very heavy-handed Aesop about Straw Utopias in general.
 Sometimes, the TNG-era Federation comes across as a Straw Utopia due to poor writing.
 But there are a few episodes, mostly on Star Trek: Deep Space Nine, that inserted flaws into Federation society.

 - Dungeon Keeper subverts this.
 At the beginning of the game you look out across a blissful land ruled by good and just rulers, with no trials or tribulations, bar a few aching facial muscles from smiling too much.
 It's your goal to turn these joyous lands into terrible lands ruled by fear and anthrax.

-In Sharin No Kuni, considering the effort made to point out that Houzuki is badly abusing the system, showing what it could be made to do and what a bizarre case the town is in terms of their obligations, it's difficult to entirely believe the assertion that it's such a terrible system.
+- In Sharin No Kuni, considering the effort made to point out that Houzuki is badly abusing the system, showing what it could be made to do and what a bizarre case the town is in terms of their obligations, it's difficult to entirely believe the assertion that it's such a terrible system.
 Or worse than the normal justice systems that it is compared to.
 Arguably, Sharin No Kuni subverts both the Utopia trope, and the Dystopia trope.
 The Country of the Wheel is neither perfect, nor hellish, in the end.
 There are ways in which it is worse (the Involvement clause, the treatment of the foreigners), and there's ways in which it is better.
 There's good people, and bad people in it, and the rules themselves are frequently bent or corrupted for good as well as for ill.
 The final plot of the antagonist is his attempt to undermine the system, so as to implement *our* justice system, albeit his version of it.
 In many of the endings, the protagonist can choose to not follow in his father's footsteps and instead finally make peace with the system, and in most of the routes, the obligation system is the least of the problems the protagonist faces.